florian-h05/website/blog/2025-12-21-openhab-5-1-release.md

 > TBD (in format):
 > - The [Amber Electric Binding](/addons/bindings/amberelectric/) adds support for energy price forecasts.

+### Python Scripting

+_Holger Hees ([@HolgerHees](https://github.com/HolgerHees)), openHAB Maintainer_

+The Python scripting add-on has taken a major step forward again:

+- GraalVM has been updated and is now also shared between [JavaScript Scripting](/addons/automation/jsscripting), [HomeAssistant](/addons/bindings/homeassistant/), and [Python Scripting](/addons/automation/pythonscripting).
+- The helper libraries have been updated to the latest version.
+- Support for virtual environments (VEnv) and native modules has been implemented.
+- Console commands for the Karaf console have been added, including access to an interactive Python console.
+- Support for autocompletion in IDEs has been added.
+- The add-on has been refactored and optimised in many ways, fixing many bugs and bringing a few breaking changes.

+A detailed overview of these changes can be found in the original [Pull Request](https://github.com/openhab/openhab-addons/pull/19190).

 ## openHABian Enhancements

 # Enjoy and Get in Touch!